KTIK (AM)

 KTIK (1350 kHz, "95.3 The Ticket") is a commercial AM radio station located in Boise, Idaho, United States.
-KTIK airs sports/talk programming as a CBS Sports Radio affiliate and is under ownership of Cumulus Media.
+KTIK airs sports talk programming as a Infinity Sports Network affiliate and is under ownership of Cumulus Media.

 On January 26, 2011, KTIK began simulcasting on KZMG 93.1 FM, which was subsequently renamed KTIK-FM.

 On January 3, 2022, KTIK rebranded as "95.3 The Ticket" after KTIK-FM switched to a simulcast of news/talk-formatted KBOI 670 AM.